accessible-ui/drawer/README.md

 ### `<Drawer>`

-This component creates the context for your drawer box and trigger and contains some configuration options.
+This component creates the context for your drawer target and trigger and contains some configuration options.

 #### Props